ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/resources/nitro/graphics_2d/section_uext.md

     UEXT(Use Extension?)-->NCER;
     UEXT-->NANR;
 ```
-Holds a value which tells, if a "multi-version" of the resource will be applied.
+Holds a value which tells, if a "multi-version" of the cell or animation runtime will be applied.

 ## Table of Contents
 * [Data Structure](#data-structure)